phaserjs/phaser/README.md

 * The canvas created by Phaser.Debug for use when displaying debug data is no longer stored in the CanvasPool, and is instead a stand-alone canvas, free from ever being re-used by another game object.
 * BitmapData has a new, optional, fifth argument: `skipPool`.
 By default BitmapData objects will ask for the first free canvas found in the CanvasPool, but this behavior can now be customized on a per object basis.
 * Phaser.ArrayUtils.rotate is now deprecated.
 Please use Phaser.ArrayUtils.rotateLeft instead.
+* Phaser.Text.fontPropertiesCanvas used to be taken from the CanvasPool, but as it's constantly needed it is now generated directly from the document.
+* The default image texture, for when none is supplied, is now available under `Phaser.Cache.DEFAULT`.
+* The missing image texture, for when an image has failed to load, is now available under `Phaser.Cache.MISSING`.
+* Phaser.Cache.addImage will now check the key given, and if `__default` or `__missing` it will update the new consts `Phaser.Cache.DEFAULT` and `Phaser.Cache.MISSING` accordingly, allowing you to replace the default or missing image textures used by Phaser.
+* Phaser.Cache.getPixiTexture has now been removed, as the Pixi Cache isn't used internally anywhere any longer.
+* Phaser.Cache.getPixiBaseTexture has now been removed, as the Pixi Cache isn't used internally anywhere any longer.

 ### Bug Fixes